datagrok/opinions/DESIGN.md

 - OkCupid collects opinions in the form of responses to an open-ended database of multiple-choice questions.

-- Most opinion surveys may ask responders to rate their agreement according to a [Likert scale][] of "Disagree" vs. "Neither Agree nor Disagree" vs. "Agree."
+- Most opinion surveys may ask responders to rate their agreement according to a [Likert scale][] of "Disagree" to "Agree," with "Neither Agree nor Disagree" in between.

+All of these sites perform a calculation employing opinion data to provide recommendations to their users, to segment or "cluster" their users into groups by similarity, to describe the nature of their subscribers in aggregate, and various other things.

+However, none of them share their raw data with each other, or with their users.

 ## Problems we try to solve